qing42102/pyputil/README.md

 ```
 ### Installation
-First install the dependencies via pip by navigating to the pyputil folder and then installing pyputil itself
+First install the dependencies via pip by navigating to the pyputil folder and then installing pyputil itself.
+Note that
+you may have to install `numpy` first (e.g. via `python3 -m pip install -r <(grep numpy requirements.txt)`) due to an issue
+with the phonopy requirement.
 ```bash
 # install dependencies
 python3 -m pip install -r requirements.txt